-PairSoft Announces B2B Digital Payments Solution in Partnership with Finexio
+PairSoft Announces B2B Digital Payments Solution in Partnership With Finexio

 About PairSoft

 PairSoft is a leading provider of procure-to-pay solutions that directly integrate with Microsoft Dynamics, Oracle NetSuite, Blackbaud, Oracle, and Sage Intacct as well as various other ERPs.
-Our mission is to be the solution of choice for mid-market financial services departments that are taking control of their procure-to-pay processes.
-We bring enterprise-style capability to B2B transactions, including full process visibility and control, and support sustainability with automation and analytics.
-Learn more about PairSoft on our website or follow us on LinkedIn.
+Their mission is to be the solution of choice for mid-market financial services departments that are taking control of their procure-to-pay processes.
+They bring enterprise-style capability to B2B transactions, including full process visibility and control, and support sustainability with automation and analytics.
+Learn more about PairSoft on their website or follow them on LinkedIn.

 About Finexio